Prove to me that you're divine; change my water into wine!"

-- In Dragon Age: Origins, the Lyrium-addled Templar, Carroll, repeatedly refuses to believe that the protagonist is a Grey Warden.
+- In Dragon Age: Origins, the lyrium-addled templar Carroll repeatedly refuses to believe that the protagonist is a Grey Warden.
 They can't pass his God Test, but not for the usual reason:

 - The Neverwinter Nights 2 fan module The Maimed God's Saga has a cleric of Tyr as the Player Character.
 At one point a mob assembles in the town square demanding that you prove you're really a cleric.
 You can blow them off without consequence, or if you have the spell remove disease prepared, you can cure a sick woman in the crowd.

 - In Futurama: The Game, Leela ends up encountering the Sun God, who was lauding his powers over the local underdeveloped civilization living on the Sun.
 Leela asks that he prove that he is a God, but this angers him and causes a boss fight.
 After defeating him, he admits the truth.